Agkistrodon piscivorus: Habitat

 Agkistrodon piscivorus is the most aquatic species of the genus Agkistrodon, and is usually associated with bodies of water, such as creeks, streams, marshes, swamps, and the shores of ponds and lakes.
+This species has a unique swimming pattern and appears to be floating on top of the water rather than swimming with its body beneath the surface.
 The U.S. Navy (1991) describes it as inhabiting swamps, shallow lakes, and sluggish streams, but it is usually not found in swift, deep, cool water.
 Behler and King (1979) list its habitats as including lowland swamps, lakes, rivers, bayheads, sloughs, irrigation ditches, canals, rice fields, and small, clear, rocky, mountain streams.

 It is also found in brackish-water habitats and is sometimes seen swimming in salt water.
-It has been much more successful at colonizing Atlantic and Gulf coast barrier islands than the copperhead.
-However, even on these islands, it tends to favor freshwater marshes.
+It has been much more successful at colonizing Atlantic and Gulf Coast barrier islands than the copperhead.
+Even on these islands, though, it tends to favor freshwater marshes.
 A study by Dunson and Freda (1985) describes it as not being particularly salt-tolerant.

 The snake is not limited to aquatic habitats, however, as Gloyd and Conant (1990) mentioned large specimens have been found more than a mile (1.6 km) from water.
 In various locations, the species is well-adapted to less moist environments, such as palmetto thickets, pine-palmetto forest, pine woods in East Texas, pine flatwoods in Florida, eastern deciduous dune forest, dune and beach areas, riparian forest, and prairies.